LaunchCodeEducation/java-web-dev-curriculum/content/control-flow-and-collections/reading/arraylist/index.md

 review different kinds of `for` loops used in Java.

 Before going any further, we suggest you run the `ArrayListGradebook` program in IntelliJ.
-You can view this program in `java-web-dev-projects/chapter-example/student-example` directory.
+You can view this program in the `java-web-dev-projects/chapter-example/student-example` directory.
 Once you’ve done that, let’s look at what is happening in the Java source code.

 ```java {linenos=table}